 They were careful to point out, however, that Evangelical Friends were not easily lumped into this repressive drive.
 Despite their firm rejection of homosexuality, the Evangelical Friends Alliance has a strong record of support for peace and civil rights issues involving racial minorities, in line with traditional Quaker testimonies in these areas.
 Dwight Spann-Wilson, General Secretary of the ostensibly more liberal Friends General Conference, declared of the Evangelicals that “they’re really more active in social concerns than we are, although not always in the same style.
 And the Evangelical Friends Alliance had the highest proportion of conscientious objectors during the Vietnam War of any Friends group.”

-[Spann-Wilson was mistaken about conscientious objector rates; there are no reliable statistics on the proportion of draft age men pursued C status in the various branches.
+[Spann-Wilson was mistaken about conscientious objector rates; there are no reliable statistics on the proportion of draft age men pursued CO status in the various branches.
 The gays were also mistaken about the prospects in the evangelical yearly meetings: all have since been drawn ever more firmly into the religious right orbit and most have hardened their stance against LGBTQs.
 Between 2000 and 2019, five U.S. yearly meetings split over issues relating to LGBTQ matters, and one of them disappeared entirely after 320 years.]

 For his part, Evangelical leader Norval Hadley was more reflective about the week’s developments.
 “It was a heavy experience,” he admitted,”a growing experience.
 God is still working with me too.”